Medical staff committees.

 (E) Medical staff bylaws committee:

-The committee shall be composed of at least four members of the attending or associate attending staff pursuant to paragraph (A)(3) of rule 3335-111-09 of the Administrative Code.
+The committee shall be composed of at least four members of the attending staff pursuant to paragraph (A)(3) of rule 3335-111-09 of the Administrative Code.
 The chairperson shall always be the chief of staff-elect.

 To review and recommend amendments to the medical staff administrative committee as necessary to maintain bylaws that reflect the structure and functions of the medical staff but not less than every two years.
 This committee will recommend changes to the medical staff administrative committee.